eunomia-bpf/nvbit-tutorial/tools/record_reg_vals/README.md

 }
 ```

-The receiver thread:
-1. Continuously polls the channel for new register data
-2. Processes received data as `reg_info_t` structures
-3. Prints context information (CTA coordinates, warp ID, opcode)
-4. Formats and prints the register values for all 32 threads in the warp
-5. Continues until signaled to stop
+The receiver thread continuously polls the channel for new register data, processes received data as `reg_info_t` structures, prints context information (CTA coordinates, warp ID, opcode), formats and prints the register values for all 32 threads in the warp, and continues until signaled to stop.

 ## How It Works: Device Side (inject_funcs.cu)